Zieria actites: Description

 Zieria actites is a dense, compact shrub which grows to a height of 1 m and has erect, wiry branches.
 The leaves have three parts, resembling clover leaves and have a smell like aniseed.
 The central leaflet is 13-28 mm long, 6.5-11 mm wide with the other two leaflets slightly smaller.
 The leaflets have a distinct mid-vein on the lower surface and transparent oil glands.
 The leaf stalk is 2-10 mm long.

 The flowers are cream to pale pink and are arranged in leaf axils in groups of between nine and twenty on a stalk 8-20 mm long.
 The four petals are narrow elliptical in shape, about 2 mm long and hairy near their edges and the four stamens are less than 1 mm long.
 Flowering mainly occurs from September to May and is followed by fruit which is a glabrous capsule, about 3 mm long and 2 mm wide.

 Taxonomy and naming

-Zieria actites was first formally described in 2007 by Marco Duretto and Paul Forster from a specimen collected on Mount Larcom, 5 km north-west of Yarwun and the description was published in Austrobaileya.
+Zieria actites was first formally described in 2007 by Marco Duretto and Paul Irwin Forster from a specimen collected on Mount Larcom, 5 km north-west of Yarwun and the description was published in Austrobaileya.
 The specific epithet (actites) is said to be derived from the Greek word actites, meaning "watcher", referring to the fact that the Pacific ocean can be seen from the mountain tops where this species occurs.
 In Ancient Greek, aktitēs (ἀκτίτης) is however the word for "dweller on the coast".